THE RULES OF ALASKAMAN X-TRI

-Drafting: Drafting--keep at least three bike lengths of clear space between you and the cyclist in front.
+Drafting: All riders must keep at least three bike lengths of clear space between you and the cyclist in front.
 If you move into the zone, you must pass within 15 seconds.
 Position--keep to the right hand side of the lane of travel unless passing.
 Blocking--riding on the left side of the lane without passing anyone and interfering with other cyclists attempting to pass.
 Overtaken--once passed, you must immediately exit the draft zone from the rear, before attempting to pass again.

 Penalty: Variable time penalty

 Course: All competitors are required to follow the prescribed course and to stay within all lanes.
 Cutting the course is an obvious violation and going outside the course is a safety issue.
 Cyclists shall not cross a solid yellow centerline for ANY reason and should ALWAYS ride on the shoulder when possible staying as far away from the open vehicle lane(s) as possible.
 Cyclists must obey all applicable traffic laws at all times, this means stopping at stop signs and at signalized intersections.
 This race has no police presence.
 We do not close roads.
 Cyclists should be on available shoulders and runners should be on sidewalks, shoulders, trails and out of the way of vehicles to the best of their ability.

 Penalty: Official's discretion